fkrstevski/GitHubRepository/README.md

 5. Add the app on iTunes Connect
 - In the TestFlight tab, select the build to test and add testers

-New version
-- Update version number in iTunesConnect (from 1.0 to 1.1 for example)
-- Update robovm.properties version number (from 1.0 to 1.1 for example)

 Testing for Android
 --------------------------
+New version
+- Update version in manifest file

 1. Generate signed APK
 - Open RoobVM, from the main menu select "Build" --> "Generate Signed APK"